List of NCAA Division II men's ice hockey seasons

+List of NCAA Division II men's ice hockey seasons contains all seasons of Division II men's ice hockey and the champions of each respective season.

 Schism

 In 1964, after three years of existence, the 29-team conference ECAC Hockey was split in two.
 This was done partly due to its ponderous size but also because many of the programs in the conference were competing with differing levels of investment.
 The conference was divided between teams that, in essence, had indoor, artificial-ice arenas and those that didn't.
 A special provision was made for a few programs but by and large the 14 teams that were placed in ECAC 2 either couldn't or wouldn't fund their programs to a level where they could compete with the upper-echelon programs.
 The split resulted in the first official delineation of divisions in college ice hockey.

 At the start there was no NCAA-sponsored tournament.
 Between the two extant conferences (ECAC 2 and MIAC) only ECAC 2 played a conference tournament, making the ECAC champion a de facto College Division champion (the MIAC would not hold a conference tournament until 1986).